 - We buy old houses that need repairs (major or minor) or are in disrepair

-We will give you a fair offer for your old property in Cleveland.
+We will give you a fair cash offer for your old home or rental in Cleveland.
 Our offers are based on:

 - The value of the house in its current condition (based on actual home values in the area)

 - The cost of the required repairs needed to make the property market-ready